Two Monsoons

 Mixed Media • Installation views • 2020

 Touring Permutations examines the intersection between our prevalent tourist practices and the fictionalization of culture in “exotic” developing countries, leading to the obfuscation of cultural artifacts.
-I examine my relationship with cultural tourism, particularly evident during my visits to my country of birth (Sri Lanka).
-I draw on our expectations of “enrichment through travel” and the meaning that cultural objects can have when their original context is removed and displayed in an intercultural setting.
+She examines her relationship with cultural tourism, particularly evident during her visits to her country of birth (Sri Lanka).
+She draws on our expectations of “enrichment through travel” and the meaning that cultural objects can have when their original context is removed and displayed in an intercultural setting.

 Tailored Breath